electron/electron/docs/tutorial/security.md

 When releasing your product, you’re also shipping a bundle composed of Electron, Chromium shared library and Node.js.
 Vulnerabilities affecting these components may impact the security of your application.
-By updating Electron to the latest version, you ensure that critical vulnerabilities (such as *nodeIntegration bypasses*) are already patched and cannot be exploited in your application.
+By updating Electron to the latest version, you ensure that critical vulnerabilities (such as *context isolation bypasses*) are already patched and cannot be exploited in your application.
 For more information, see "[Use a current version of Electron](#17-use-a-current-version-of-electron)".